 Fig. 1 Photos with the same light condition but different exposure setting.
-The left photo was taken with aperture f/5.6 while the right photo was taken with aperture f/16.
+The left photo was taken with aperture f/5.6 while the right photo was taken with aperture f/16 this point of view, we can see that anyone can easily learn the photography through the fertile social network.
+However, this scenario is currently difficult in practice.
+There are few systems that provide corresponding photos from the given contexts.

-Fig. 2 Photos taken in different season.
+Fig. 2 Photos taken in different season